Palestinian parliamentary elections delayed, says Abbas, blaming Israel

 “Facing this difficult situation, we decided to postpone the date of holding legislative elections until the participation of Jerusalem and its people is guaranteed,” Abbas said in the speech on Palestinian TV.

-"Jerusalem will not be compromised, and our people in Jerusalem will not give up their right to exercise their democratic rights."

-The delay of the parliamentary elections set for May is likely to draw intense domestic criticism, with Abbas and his allies trailing in polls to challengers from his divided Fatah party and the Islamist group Hamas.
+The delay of the parliamentary elections set for May is likely to draw intense domestic criticism, with Abbas and his allies weakened by challengers from within his own divided Fatah party.

-It was not immediately clear whether a presidential vote scheduled for July - the first since 2005 - would go ahead.
+It was not immediately clear whether a presidential vote scheduled for July would go ahead.

+The Palestinian Central Elections Commission said it was suspending the election process following Abbas’s decision.
+The election campaign was supposed to begin on Friday.

-Protesters gathered in Gaza and the West Bank city of Ramallah ahead of the announcement calling for the elections to proceed as scheduled and Abbas's principal domestic rivals, the Islamist militant group Hamas, immediately criticised him for the reversal.
+Protesters in Gaza and the West Bank called for the elections to proceed as scheduled - for many it would be their first election.

+“As a young Palestinian citizen, I call for conducting elections, and I want my right to elect so I would see new faces, young faces, and see new political stances,” said Wael Deys, from Hebron.

 “We reject this decision which violates the national consensus, and Fatah movement bears responsibility for the consequences of this position,” spokesman Sami Abu Zuhri told Reuters.